 B.O.O.K.S is a facilitated program for parents/caregivers of preschoolers.
 This program models book sharing strategies, explores book themes and the connections to everyday life and extends on book content by incorporating a variety of different literacy activities into the sessions.

 Some of these activities include: crafts, journaling, cooking and more!
 Parents/caregivers are given the opportunity to borrow books to share at home with their children along with ideas for extending and practicing the learning.
 The B.O.O.K.S program provides an informal setting where parents and caregivers develop their understanding of their role in their children’s literacy development.

 Storysacks training provides the participant with the necessary information, resources and skills to facilitate their own Storysacks program in their community.

 Storysacks is a program in which parents/caregivers, volunteers and community members work together to make Storysacks as a means of supporting the early literacy skills of preschool children in their community.

 Participants learn how to create props and scenery related to a storybook, representations of its main characters, an audio recording and a game based on the book.
 Storysacks may be used in a variety of settings, including family literacy programs, the classroom, children’s organizations, daycares, libraries and in the home.
 The program encourages parents/caregivers who may be facing barriers, such as low income, literacy issues, and lack of resources, to spend time together in a safe and constructive environments.

 Need more Information?

-For more information about workshops and fees, please contact our Program and Training Manager at email@example.com
+For more information about workshops and fees, please contact our Director of Programs and Training at: email@example.com